What are the most important things to know about Symtuza?

 If you have difficulty swallowing, the tablet may be split using a tablet cutter.
 After splitting the tablet, the entire dose (both halves) should be taken right away.

-If you have taken too much Symtuza, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much Symtuza, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

 For more information on how to take Symtuza, see the FDA drug label.

 What should I do if I forget a dose?

-If you miss a dose of Symtuza, take the missed dose as soon as you remember it.
+If you miss aof Symtuza, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.